CodeZombie/latentcoupleregionmapper/README.md

-# latentcoupleregionmapper
+# 🗺️ Latent Couple Region Mapper
- Latent Couple Region Mapper
+A web-based tool for drawing and defining regions and prompts for the Stable Diffusion Automatic1111 Latent Couple extension.

 [Give It A Try](http://badnoise.net/latentcoupleregionmapper)